melezhik/outthentic/README.md

 - **multiline expressions**

-As long as outhentic deals with check expressions ( both plain strings or regular expressions ) it works in a single line mode, that means that check expressions are single line strings and stdout is validated in line by line way:
+As long as outthentic deals with check expressions ( both plain strings or regular expressions ) it works in a single line mode, that means that check expressions are single line strings and stdout is validated in line by line way:

            # check list